Teams

 The same report can be run for Daily KEDE, providing a more granular view of the team's performance.
 Overall, analyzing the team's capability across time and projects is essential for improving productivity, identifying strengths and weaknesses, and making data-driven decisions to improve the team's performance.

-Analyzing the Distribution of Team Capability
+Distribution of Team Capability

 Along with the time series of the team's capability, it's very useful to see a histogram of the underlying frequency distribution.
 A frequency distribution shows how often each different value in a set of data occurs.